 By Alfredo Redondo, Senior Manager, Adaptation Diplomacy

-C40 was at the 2019 session of the UN High-level Political Forum on Sustainable Development (HLPF 2019) in New York City to launch the third edition of the “Towards the localization of SDGs” report, an annual review of progress made towards the implementation of the UN’s Sustainable Development Goals (SDGs).
+C40 attended the 2019 session of the UN High-level Political Forum on Sustainable Development (HLPF 2019) in New York City to launch the third edition of the “Towards the localisation of SDGs” report, an annual review of progress made towards the implementation of the UN’s Sustainable Development Goals (SDGs).
 C40 contributed to the report by providing insights on how cities can tackle climate change and reduce inequalities at the same time and by formulating 10 specific recommendations drawing examples from Cape Town, Barcelona, Buenos Aires and Los Angeles.

 The Global Taskforce of Local and Regional Governments – a platform for city networks led by United Cities and Local Governments (UCLG) – launched the third edition of “Towards the localization of SDGs” at the HLPF forum.
 This year’s forum, and consequently the Global Taskforce’s report, focused on reviewing progress toward SDG 4 (quality education), SDG 8 (decent work and economic growth), SDG 10 (reducing inequality), SDG 13 (urgent climate action), SDG 16 (peace justice and strong institutions) and SDG 17 (partnerships for the goals).
 As a member of the Global Taskforce, C40 took the lead on the report’s chapter on SDG 13, with contributions from external partners such as Regions4, ICLEI and UCLG.